 Who is responsible: The first time you report an issue it will be addressed by someone who is responsible for that area.
 This will normally be a Moderator or a Project Officer.

 What will happen: This person will address your concerns in the way that they see fit, which may be taking action to correct a problem, supporting a volunteer to improve their skills or similar changes.
 They will follow the relevant guidance including Terms of Service and written procedures in order to make their decision.
 All first complaints must be dealt with by the suitable volunteer.

 I want to make a first complaint:

 If you know who the right person is to contact, you can contact them directly yourselves.
 Many areas have the correct Moderator listed in the site area, or you may be able to find the right person on our Staff List (here).

 Most site areas have a dedicated report button next to them, such as posts and blog entries, which is usually the easiest way to contact the area Moderator.

 What it is: If you're not happy with the outcome of your first complaint, for example you don't feel the issue has been resolved, you can appeal.

 If your complaint is to do with site moderation (for example you've reported a user who has been causing problems or would like to challenge a moderating decision such as an infraction or ban), then your complaint will be handled by our Lead Moderators/Disputes Committee.

-If your complaint is about any other issue (such as quality of advice), it will be handled by our Operations Team Leader.
+If your complaint is about any other issue (such as quality of advice), it will be handled by our Team Leaders or another suitable person.

 What will happen: During your appeal you will be expected to explain what you have done so far during stage 1, for example who you've spoken to and what they've said.
-They will review your complaint and what happened in your first complaint to decide whether it was dealt with appropriately and let you know what actions, if any, they take as a result of your complaint.
+They will review your complaint and what happened in your first complaint, they also review previous communication such as how decisions were explained.
+They will then decide whether it was dealt with appropriately and let you know what actions, if any, they take as a result of your complaint.